-It may take time to translate your product’s features into enticing benefits, but when you do it will completely elevate your copy.
+Translating your product’s features into enticing benefits may take time, but when you do, it will completely elevate your copy.

-Check out how Khan Academy shares their three biggest benefits.
-Notice how they don’t stop at “personalised learning”.
-They do a great job getting us to really visualise the value of these benefits.
+Check out how Khan Academy shares its three biggest benefits.
+Notice how they don’t stop at “personalized learning.”
+They do a great job of getting us to really visualize the value of these benefits.

 At the risk of tooting our own horn, the GetResponse landing page effectively makes use of simple benefit-focused features.
 It makes it really easy for users to understand exactly what they’ve got to gain when they sign up for a free trial.